-- 1. Principle level benchmarks This enables you to compare your performance within each of the five principles of this pilot (Natural resources, Community and People, Animal health and Welfare, Food and Efficiency and Innovation). - Indicator level benchmarks This enables you to compare your performance in each of the 29 indicators in this pilot for fed-cattle, intensive operations.
+- 1. Principle level benchmarks This enables you to compare your performance within each of the five principles of this pilot (Natural resources, Community and People, Animal health and Welfare, Food and Efficiency and Innovation). - 2.
+Indicator level benchmarks This enables you to compare your performance in each of the 31 indicators in this pilot for cow-calf, extensive operations.
 This level of benchmarking enables you to identify potential opportunities for improvement.